-If you, a family member or someone you know is struggling with thoughts of suicide, resources are available:
+If you, a family member or someone you know is struggling with thoughts of suicide, or needs crisis assistance, resources are available:

 American Foundation for Suicide Prevention

 AFSP funds scientific research, offers educational programs for professionals, educate the public about mood disorders and suicide prevention, promote policies and legislation that impact suicide and prevention, provide programs and resources for survivors of suicide loss and people at risk, and involves them in the work of the Foundation